jorondo1/misc_scripts/init_ip34.md

 You first session will be session 0, and you can reattach to it by doing

-	tmux a -t 0
+	tmux attach -t 0

 And you'll see your code is still running.
+To learn more about tmux (like how to see multiple sessions simultaneously), I suggest [this blog post](https://www.redhat.com/en/blog/introduction-tmux-linux).